 Auction Consignment Procedures

 Anyone may consign glass to the auction.
-Donations are welcome and encouraged.
-There is no limit to the number of items that can be considered for the auction, but normally the maximum accepted from any one consignor is 20 to 25.
-We implore the consignors to inspect their glass carefully for any and all damage, and to only submit quality, undamaged glass.
+There is no limit to the number of items that can be considered for the auction, but normally the maximum accepted from any one consignor is 20-25.
+Please inspect the glass carefully for any and all damage, and only submit quality, undamaged glass.
 If a piece of glass does have an issue, please include a detailed description with your list.
 This is a benefit auction for your favorite club, and we want to realize as much profit as possible.
 On all consignments, NCC retains 20% of the purchase price, the consignor receives 80%.
 This auction does not allow for reserves or minimum prices.
 There are no buyer's premiums charged.

 Please include your phone number.
 All lists must be received by the Auction Committee on or before September 30th.
 The committee would like to communicate via email as much as possible to save time and postage.
 If you have email, please utilize it with us.

 After the committee reviews all lists, we will select approximately 400 lots.
 Consignors will be notified (usually by mid-October) by email or regular mail, as the case may be, which pieces have been selected.
 If you question why certain pieces are not chosen, it does not mean that they are undesirable, and we encourage you to submit them again another year.
 It can mean different things: we already have chosen a similar piece from another consignor, or we can only accept a certain number of pieces from each consignor to be fair to all.

 The committee needs to strictly adhere to all dates mentioned as we only have a few short weeks to properly inspect, identify, and have a completed auction catalog sent to the Crystal Ball editor, so that it can be included in the January issue and posted on the NCC web site.
-We would like to thank all consignors in advance for their timeliness in each step of these procedures.
+We would like to thank all consignors in advance for their timeliness in each step of the procedures.